 So with all that said, here's a thing I shipped this week:

-The first episode of a new show I've been working on with the Procket team called Atomic Media.
+The first episode of a new show I've been working on with the Arrows team called Happy Customers.

-It's my first exploration into a more narrative style of podcast with a higher level of production than the unfiltered interview shows I've shipped before.
+It's an exploration into a more narrative style of podcast with a higher level of production than the unfiltered interview shows I've shipped before.
 Putting anything new out into the world is a scary but I'd love to hear what you think.